docd27/glsl-optimizer/README.md

 If you like this, you may also find my [HLSLParser emscripten port](https://github.com/zz85/hlslparser) interesting.

-## Known Issues
+## Updates
-- Unable to compile with optimizations using embindings or > -O1 without embind.
+- Finally able to use emscripten -O3 optimizations merging @tschw [bug fixes to glsl-optimizer](https://github.com/zz85/glsl-optimizer/issues/1).
+- Disabled EMTERPRETIFY and EMBIND for now.
+Code is produced through function's return

 GLSL optimizer
 ==============